divblox/divblox.github.io/basic-training-exercise.md

     }
 ```

-The difference with just these minor changes can already be seen.
+Using the browser's network monitoring tool, the difference with just these minor changes can already be seen.
 Below is a screenshot of the times taken with the two methods.
 5 observations were taken for a better average.
 There are much better and more in-depth ways to test your code efficiency, but for this example a rough visual difference is all we need.
-The time taken is dependant on the hardware and mood of your machine, as well as how big your database is.
+The time taken is dependent on the hardware of your machine, as well as how big your database is.
 So if your times are different, don't worry, as long as you can see a visible decrease in time taken.

 ![bte-8-8TimeComparison](_basic-training-media/bte-8-8-TimeComparison.png)

-On that note..
-There is something else we still haven't done that will help us decrease the time taken for this query.
-Remember that we created a new attribute in the Category entity called TicketCount?
-Well, we still haven't created the logic to populate that attribute.
-When we do that, we will no longer need to search through and calculate one for each account and category, but merely look up the value.
+#### Final Optimizations

+In this last step, we will have to change our data model slightly.
+Let us include the `TicketCount` attribute into the `Category` entity, which will represent the total number of tickets in the category in question, and will be updated as tickets are saved and deleted.
+Using Divblox's data modeller, this process is simple and all the user needs to do is add the attribute and sync to the database, which updates the database and regenerates all the classes and necessary functionality code.

+This optimization is intended for when our dataset becomes extremely large, and the cost of making even an optimized query in a loop becomes too high.
+In this optimization we are focusing on preparing our data for reporting purposes rather than aggregating after the fact.

-We will need to write this functionality into the `Save()` and `Delete()` functions, meaning that any time a ticket is created or deleted, the TicketCount will be updated.
+We will need to write the functionality that calculates the `TicketCount` into the `Save()` and `Delete()` functions of the Ticket ORM class, meaning that any time a ticket is saved or deleted, the `TicketCount` will be updated.
 We can do this by overriding their default behaviour defined in `TicketGen.class.php` (`divblox/config/database/data_model_orm/generated/TicketGen.class.php`) in `Ticket.class.php` (`divblox/config/database/data_model_orm/Ticket.class.php`).
-The reason for this is core through Divblox: Never touch auto-generated files, but rather add functionality in classes that extend base Divblox functionality to prevent loss of work.
+We do this in accordance with the Divblox code-generation philosophy: never touch auto-generated files, but rather add functionality in classes that extend base Divblox functionality to prevent loss of work.

 The code added to the class `Ticket` which extends the class `TicketGen` was: